pmean/build-website/text/06/CheckingChisquare.md

 any human intervention.
 I will be long retired before that day happens, though, so I am not too worried about losing my job to a computer.

-Here\'s the correct analysis, by the way, using the CROSSTABS procedure.
+Here's the correct analysis, by the way, using the CROSSTABS procedure.

 ![CheckingChisquare4.jpg not found.](../../../web/images/06/CheckingChisquare04.png)
 ![CheckingChisquare5.jpg not found.](../../../web/images/06/CheckingChisquare05.png)